pallosp/conic_research_sympy/docs/api.md

 Computes the intersection of two lines.

-Returns an ideal point if the lines are parallel, or a zero vector if they coincide.
+Returns an ideal point if the lines are parallel, or `[0, 0, 0]ᵀ` if they coincide.

 <a id="intersection.ConicXLine"></a>